How to contribute to xPack OpenOCD

 to perform specific

-together in a sub-shell .
+operations together in a sub-shell.

 The commands are invoked in a sub-shell with an adjusted PATH,